kalanda/trivial-reactjs/README.md

 Start local server:

-    $ npm run server
+    $ npm run serve

-Then open [http://0.0.0.0:9000](http://0.0.0.0:9000) in your browser.
+Then open [http://0.0.0.0:9000](http://0.0.0.0:8080) in your browser.
 All changes in files will be automatically reloaded.

 ### Generating build

     $ npm run build

-Generated build is placed at `dist` folder
+Generated build is placed at `build` folder

 ## License